complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 We can optionally choose to include sorting controls.
 Sorting controls are especially useful when a roster is large enough to make discoverability difficult at first glance.
 In this example, we choose to implement an initial sort order that uses the "first_name" variable to order the roster cards in an ascending order.

-{% include tip-info.md content="Refer to our Interface Documentation for more in depth instruction, including useful Do’s and Don’ts of working with [roster data](..interface-documentation/roster-name-generators.md" %}
+{% include tip-info.md content="Refer to our Interface Documentation for more in depth instruction, including useful Do's and Don'ts of working with [roster data](..interface-documentation/roster-name-generators.md" %}

 Last, we implement a prompt for the stage, following the same process we did in the previous stages.
 We enter the prompt that includes instructions for how to nominate a node from the roster, "Please select any members of your degree class that you spend time with **other than when studying**.
 Tap a card to select, and press the **down arrow** when you are finished."
 {% include nc-image src="assets/img/architect-guide/roster-sort.png" %}